Semyon Antonov: Professional career

 Antonov started his profession career with Avtodor Saratov in 2006.
 He stayed in the club until the end of 2008–09 season, and moved to TSU Basket Tambov for one season.
 In 2011, he moved to Nizhny Novgorod where he stayed for six seasons.

 On June 17, 2016, Antonov signed a two-year contract with the option of another year with the Russian team CSKA Moscow.
 On June 21, 2021, Antonov renewed his contract with CSKA for three more seasons.

-Russian national team
+National team career

 Antonov was a member of the junior national teams of Russia.
 With Russia's junior national teams, he played at the 2007 FIBA Europe Under-18 Championship, the 2008 FIBA Europe Under-20 Championship, and the 2009 FIBA Europe Under-20 Championship.

 He has also been a member of the senior Russian national basketball team.
 With Russia's senior team, he played at the EuroBasket 2011, where he won a bronze medal, and at the 2012 Summer Olympics, where he won a bronze medal.
 He has also played at the EuroBasket 2013, the EuroBasket 2015, and the EuroBasket 2017.